sujiaji/sujiaji.github.io/_pages/about.md

 layout: about
 title: Profile
 permalink: /
-subtitle: su_jiaji(at)nus.edu.sg.
+subtitle: su_jiaji(at)foxmail.com.
 A Research Fellow at DSDS, NUS.

 profile:
   align: left